Porcelain vs Acrylic Bathtub Comparison

-Acrylic tubs have a much better heat retention than porcelain tubs.
+Acrylic tubs have better heat retention than porcelain tubs.
 Porcelain tubs are created by layering a porcelain coating over an iron or metal base.
 This creates a separating layer between the coating and the structural material of the tub itself, meaning the material will release heat much faster.
-Acrylic on the other hand is constructed from reinforced fiberglass and it a contiguous material bonded together into the shape of a bathtub, meaning the material will retain heat for longer periods of time as there is no other material to get in the way.It is important to note that there are some models of porcelain tubs that are foam insulated to help retain heat for longer, and if done so, the tub’s heat retention is about equal to acrylic.
+Acrylic, on the other hand, is constructed from reinforced fiberglass and it a contiguous material bonded together into the shape of a bathtub, meaning the material will retain heat for longer periods of time as there is no other material to get in the way.It is important to note that there are some models of porcelain tubs that are foam insulated to help retain heat for longer, and if done so, the tub’s heat retention is about equal to acrylic.

 Due to the nature of how they are constructed, porcelain bathtubs are generally more expensive than acrylic.
 This cost also takes into consideration that porcelain tubs require more maintenance than acrylic and are generally more expensive to install as well.